RISCV-MYTH-WORKSHOP/RISC-V-Core/README.md

 ![alt text here](Images/Unknown.jpeg)

 # Digital Logic with TL-Verilog and Makerchip

+  * MAKERCHIP

+   Makerchip is a free online environment for developing high-quality integrated circuits.
+You can code, compile, simulate, and debug Verilog designs, all from your browser.
+Your code, block diagrams, and waveforms are tightly integrated.

+   * TL-Verilog

+    Transaction Level Verilog or TL-Verilog is an extension to existing Verilog HDL and a huge step forward in coding HDL languages.
+TL-Verilog introduces simpler syntaxes       and adds powerful constructs which makes Logic Design fun and easy.
+(Also can say its a Higher Abstraction to Sys V)

+   Features of TL-Verilog making it unique -

+  TL-Verilog supports "timing abstraction" or pipelining as a fundamental language construct.
+Pipelines provide context for sequential logic.
+  TL-V eliminates the need to code sequential elements, such as flip-flops, explicitly.
+  Logic pipelining can be easily and safely modified to meet cycle-time targets for a particular implementation of a design, even for logic you might not think of as           pipelined.
+(Easiest way to implement pipeline is acheived in TL-V)
+  Generally, high-speed designs are less than half the size in TL-Verilog versus SystemVerilog without any loss in detail!
+More about it here

+  DIGITAL DESIGN

+  Below are a set of images from Makerchip showcasing the TL-V code for Combinational and sequential logic and Simulation Output.
+Most of the basic circuits examples can be found in Makerchip Tutorials anexhaustive list to get anyone enough information to learn the platform and TL-Verilog.

+  1. GATES and MUX (AND , OR , NOT etc)
+  2. Sequential Calculator which remembers the last result, and uses it for the next calculation.

 # RISC-V Core Implementation
     * Pipelining the CPU
     * Completing the RISC-V CPU